Arvoria/RobaseService/docs/introduction.md

     + You should write parsers to form keys to access data when needed;

-    + Downloading the whole database for each server is cumbersome and can lead to eating through your data usage, only access data thats needed, de-serialise your data appropriately;
+    + Downloading the whole database for each server is cumbersome and can lead to eating through your data usage, only access data that's needed, de-serialise your data appropriately;

     + Check out the source code for insight into how the code works!